ovity/octotree/README.md

 ### Enterprise URLs
 By default, Octotree only works on `github.com` and `gitlab.com`.
 To support enterprise version on Chrome and Opera, you must grant Octotree sufficient permissions.
 Follow these steps to do so:

-* Navigate to any GitHub or GitLab repository
+* If you're configuring GitHub enterprise, navigate to any GitHub repo.
+Otherwise, navigate to any GitLab repo.
-* Open Octotree's settings panel
+* Open Octotree settings panel
-* Fill in the Enterprise URLs textbox, _one URL per line_
+* Fill in the GitHub/GitLab Enterprise URLs textbox, _one URL per line_
 * Click Save and accept any permission prompt
-* Navigate to your GitHub or GitLab Enterprise site
+* Navigate to your GitHub/GitLab Enterprise site
 * You might be asked to create an [access token](#access-token)

 ### Others